📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 Comparing 30-minute weekly to 60-minute bi-weekly

 Two equivalent-cost patterns: 30-minute weekly at $50 = four sessions per month for 2 hours of bodywork.
-60-minute bi-weekly at $60 = two sessions per month for 2 hours of bodywork.
+60-minute bi-weekly at $70 = two sessions per month for 2 hours of bodywork.
 Same time on the table; different visit frequency.
 The weekly pattern provides more frequent nervous-system reset and better suits high-stress periods.
-The bi-weekly pattern provides deeper per-session work and saves meaningful annual savings.
+The bi-weekly pattern provides deeper per-session work and saves a meaningful amount over the year.
 Most regulars try both and settle on whichever fits their stress level and budget.
 The flat-rate model accommodates either choice without lock-in.
 Send your situation on the bottom right and we will recommend a starting pattern.

 How after-work massage compares to other decompression options